pyresidfp/pyresidfp/README.md

 ```

-## Thanks
+## Credits

-I like to thank all contributors of `libsidplayfp`, especially:
+We like to thank all contributors of `libsidplayfp`, especially:

 - Dag Lem: Designed and programmed complete emulation engine.
 - Antti S. Lankila: Distortion simulation and calculation of combined waveforms